Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Results and Discussion

-{ The first example for the present analysis is the flat plate wake.
-The $L_2$ error norm $\epsilon=||{\bm q}_{\rm Pred}-{\bm q}_{\rm True}||_2/||{\bm q}_{\rm True}||_2$ of the estimated coefficients are summarized in figures \ref{fig:flatplate_result}$(a)$ and $(b)$.
+The first example for the present analysis is the flat plate wake.
+The $L_2$ error norms of the estimated drag and lift coefficients are summarized in figures~\ref{fig:flatplate_result}$(a)$ and $(b)$.
+Each $L_2$ error norm are defined as follows; $\epsilon_D=||C_{D,{\rm Pred}}-C_{D,{\rm True}}||_2/||C_{D,{\rm True}}||_2$ for drag coefficient and $\epsilon_L=||C_{L,{\rm Pred}}-C_{L,_{\rm True}}||_2/||C_{L,{\rm True}}||_2$ for lift coefficient, respectively.
 The left portion shows the relationship among the covered flow types and the error, while the right counterpart compares the cases of input placements.
-The basic trend here is that it is tougher to estimate the coefficients at the higher $Re_c$ and larger $\alpha$, although the highest error level can even achieve the $L_2$ error norm of 0.1.
-The $L_2$ error norms of $C_D$ and $C_L$ are almost at same level in this case.
-It is striking that the cases with scalar inputs at the upperstream layers tend to show the better estimation than those with the scalar inputs at the downstream layers.
-This is likely because feeding the scalar inputs from the upperstream layer promotes the model's robustness for test data by merging biases and nonlinear activation functions inside machine learning model.
-This trend can also be observed from the time series of estimated coefficients as shown in figure \ref{fig:flatplate_result}$(c)$.
-The result of case 4 (scalar inputs at downstream layer) shows slight disagreement with the reference data especially for the flow at $(Re_c,\alpha)=(1000,70^\circ)$.}
+The basic trend here is that \fg{the estimation} at higher $Re_c$ and larger $\alpha$ \fg{is less accurate}, although the highest $L_2$ error norm \fg{is still as low as} 0.1.
+The $L_2$ error norms of $C_D$ and $C_L$ are almost at the same level in this case.
+It is striking that the cases with scalar inputs at the upperstream layers tend to show a better estimation than those with the scalar inputs at the downstream layers.
+This is likely because feeding the scalar inputs from the upperstream layer promotes the model's robustness for test data by merging biases and nonlinear activation functions inside the machine learning model.
+This trend can also be observed from the time series of estimated coefficients as shown in figure~\ref{fig:flatplate_result}$(c)$.
+The result of case 4 (scalar inputs at downstream layer) shows slight disagreement with the reference data especially for the flow at $(Re_c,\alpha)=(1000,70^\circ)$.